 Wide, adjustable straps allow this hydration pack to fit a variety of body types and an anti-shock chest strap provides a secure, comfortable feel for all-day wear.
-Attached whistle on chest strap is handy in an emergency and pack has plenty of zippered pockets for extra gear.
+Attached whistle on chest strap is handy in an emergency and pack has plenty of zippered pockets.

 Some found the zippers to get stuck or come apart after some use.

 High flow, 2 L water bladder allows for efficient drinking while hose outlet is in an ideal placement for easy reach.
 Plenty of storage with additional bungee cords on front and a mesh pocket plus a main zippered compartment that is separate from water pocket.

 Thinner straps and tighter waistband may not make this ideal for all-day wear.

 In addition to its 2.5 liter bladder, owners rave about its spaciousness; it's capable of fitting ample provisions and survivalist tools.
 Handsome camouflage design is ideal for serious outdoor enthusiasts.

 Some issues with leaks have been reported, but owners suggest checking the tubing connections.
 The design is a bit impractical for light use, and it may be too heavy for some users.

 Has a lightweight feel that doesn't compromise on durability, allowing it to hold up to a variety of activities.
 Holds up to 12L of water.
 During trials, we really appreciated how comfortable the straps felt and the adjustability offered.